ellioseven/grav-plugin-view/README.md

 * Downalod the new version of the View plugin from [GitHub](hhttps://github.com/ellioseven/grav-plugin-view).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `view`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

-> Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
-Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.